-Trump claims $50 billion SoftBank investment due to his election win
+SoftBank's Son pledges $50 billion, Foxconn eyes U.S. expansion as Trump woos Asian firms

 "He would never do this had we (Trump) not won the election!"
 Trump later Tweeted.

-Son, who wore a red tie and red sweater under his suit jacket, told reporters his company, a $68 billion telecommunications and tech investment behemoth, would create jobs by investing in startup companies in the United States.
+Son, who wore a red tie and red sweater under his suit jacket, told reporters his company, a $68 billion telecommunications and tech investment behemoth, would create the jobs by investing in startup companies.

-"We are going to invest $50 billion into the U.S. and commit to create 50,000 new jobs," said Son, adding that he expected a lot of "deregulation" under a Trump administration.
+He also said he expected a lot of "deregulation" under a Trump administration.

 Trump and Son did not give a timeline for the investment.
 Trump's four-year term will begin after his Jan.
 20 inauguration.

-In October, prior to the election, SoftBank said Saudi Arabia's Public Investment Fund (PIF) would be the lead partner in the fund and could invest up to $45 billion over the next five years.
+In October, prior to the election, SoftBank said Saudi Arabia's Public Investment Fund (PIF) would be the lead partner in the $100 billion tech fund and could invest up to $45 billion over the next five years.
 SoftBank expects to put in at least $25 billion.

-Shares in SoftBank rose 3.8 percent early on Wednesday in Tokyo after jumping as much as 5.1 percent to their highest since August last year.
+Shares in SoftBank jumped 6.2 percent on Wednesday in Tokyo to their highest since August last year.

 "Now the market sees SoftBank as a Trump-related stock and that's because it reacted favorably to their meeting," said Fumio Matsumoto, a fund manager at Dalton Capital in Japan.